What is Kadian?

 What other drugs will affect Kadian?

-other narcotic medications - opioid pain medicine or prescription cough medicine;
+other opioid pain medicine or prescription cough medicine;

-This list is not complete.
-Other drugs may interact with morphine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+This list is not complete and many other drugs may affect Kadian.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Kadian (morphine)

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

 Related treatment guides

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Kadian only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Kadian only for the indication prescribed.

-Copyright 1996-2017 Cerner Multum, Inc. Version: 11.10.
-Revision Date: 2016-11-10, 1:29:15 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 18.01.